 Next, type your competitor’s URL into the search bar and click the green “Search” button.

 Once you search the URL, you’ll see a dashboard that will give you various website data and metrics.

-If you scroll further down the page, you will land on a panel dedicated to SERP features and which ones your competitors are showing up for.
+If you scroll further down the page, you will land on a graph that shows the trend of your competitor’s SERP feature rankings.

 Creating a well-optimized site that encourages clicks and engagement is essential for the success of a website and the business.

 Having the right tools to analyze SERPs and their features can help your site attract your target audience’s attention and improve your digital marketing in all aspects.